filswan/go-swan-client/README.md

 ### Offline Deal

 - The size of an offline deal can be up to 64 GB.
-- Every step will generate a JSON file which contains files description like below:
+- Every step will generate a JSON file which contains file(s) description like below:
 ```json
 [
  {